What happens in LASIK Eye Surgery?

 Before undergoing the LASIK procedure, you must get assessed by a trained clinician.
 The purpose of this is to ensure that LASIK eye surgery is the best treatment option for you.

 Factors your specialist will consider in assessing your eligibility for LASIK

-- Your corneal thickness – as will be discussed below, the LASIK procedure involves some removal of corneal tissue, which makes up the clear dome at the front of your eye.
-Patients with insufficient corneal thickness are better off with another refractive technique such as PRK, as there must be a minimum corneal thickness remaining after surgery to maintain the integrity of the eye.
+Your corneal thickness – the LASIK procedure involves some removal of corneal tissue.
+This makes up the clear dome at the front of your eye.
+Patients with insufficient corneal thickness are better off with another refractive technique.
+One type is PRK, which ensures a corneal thickness remains after surgery.
+This also maintains the integrity of the eye.

-The first step of the procedures forms a hinged flap of corneal tissue, which is moved aside to allow an excimer laser to be applied to the underlying corneal layers in a process called photoablation.
-Guided by computer, the laser removes selected, pre-calculated areas of tissue to reshape the cornea.
-The result of this is to change the way light bends through the cornea so that light rays are focused to a clear point on the retina.
+The first step of the procedure forms a hinged flap of corneal tissue.
+This is moved aside to allow an excimer laser to be applied to the underlying corneal layers in a process called photoablation.
+Guided by a computer, the laser removes selected, pre-calculated areas of tissue to reshape the cornea.
+This is to change the way light bends through the cornea so that light rays focus to a clear point on the retina.
 The corneal flap is then repositioned and allowed to self-seal.

-Eye Lasers Specialists provides a range of eye care treatment options.
-Contact us on 1300 297 583 to book in consultation with an expert vision specialist, and to discover how we can help in the maintenance of your eye health.
+Eye Lasers Specialists provide a range of eye care treatment options.
+Contact us on 0390 700 910 for a consultation with an expert vision specialist and discover how we can help in the maintenance of your eye health

 Note: Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from a qualified health practitioner.